PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/00-environment.md

   libxml2-dev libfontconfig1-dev
 ```

-Use your site’s equivalent on RHEL/Rocky/conda.
+Use your site's equivalent on RHEL/Rocky/conda.

 ### R packages